Interview Query

 How to Prepare for a Software Engineer Interview at Uber

-Here are some tips to help you excel in your interview:
+Here are some tips to help you prepare better for your Uber Software Engineer interview:

 Understand the Role and Responsibilities